OpenDSA/OpenDSA-DevStack/README.md

 - Adding the `--detach` or `-d` option allows some docker commands to run in the *background*, giving you back control of the command line.
 - Setting a `docker-compose` alias is nice to avoid typing it as much.
 We recommend `docc=docker-compose`
+- On Windows, you may want to do `git config --global core.filemode false`.
+Repositories cloned within Docker can show many changes to the file permissions when `git diff` is used outside of the Docker container.

 ## OLD Installation Steps: